Meeting Time: December 17, 2025 at 10:00am MST

 • Default_avatar

-Ed Hermes about 1 month ago
+Ed Hermes 5 months ago

 I strongly support Option 1.
 As a light rail user, I would love to have access to a larger part of Phoenix.
 To meet the goals in the City's climate change mitigation plan, we must expand and improve Light Rail service without delay.
 I have attended public meetings about the Capitol Extension for nearly two years now.
 We're ready for action and to move forward without further delay.